CodeStory/fluent-http/README.md

 You have probably noticed, fluent-http comes with pre-packaged, kitten-ready" 404 & 500 error pages.

-If you want to customize these pages or are member of the CCC "Comité Contre les Chats", just put a 404.html or 500.html at the root of your `app` folder and they will be served instead of the one.
+If you want to customize these pages or are member of the CCC "Comité Contre les Chats", just put a `404.html` or `500.html` at the root of your `app` folder and they will be served instead of the defaults.

 ## Json support